 You can eat tempeh raw or by boiling it and eating it with miso or soy sauce.
 It can also be used as a substitute for meat in just about any meal.
 It’s easy and fun to cook with tempeh because it absorbs other flavors quickly and has a delicious, mild yet nutty flavor.

 When cooking with tempeh, you can crumble it, cube it or slice it thin to make tempeh bacon.
 Cooked tempeh can be eaten alone or used in chili, stir-fries, soups, salads, sandwiches and stews.
 It also works well paired with a simple side of brown rice and veggies to make a well-rounded and tasty meal.

-Curious how to make tempeh at home?
-It’s easy!
+In other words, it’s far easier to simply buy tempeh.
+Curious how to use tempeh at home?
+It’s surprisingly easy.
 Because it absorbs other flavors well, it can be marinated and seasoned and then baked, sautéed or steamed for just 15–20 minutes and then added to side dishes and main courses alike.

 On the island of Java, in Indonesia, tempeh is considered a stable source of protein that has been consumed for centuries.
 In fact, the soybean from which it is made has been recognized in Java since around the 12th century.

 In the 17th century, the Chinese introduced the tofu-making industry in Java.
 According to legend, tempeh was discovered accidentally when discarded soybean residue caught the spores and grew a certain whitish fungi that was found to be edible.